flypapertech/avian/README.md

 Easily power your enterprise-class HTML5 web, mobile or desktop application.

 # About
-A highly scalable, and easy to use environment for hosting modern HTML5 web, mobile and desktop applications.
+A highly scalable and easy to use environment for hosting modern HTML5 web, mobile and desktop applications.

 ## Key Features
 - Component-based design paradigm while keeping things flexible.